How to Install and Configure Ungoogled Chromium

 This is mostly because Ungoogled Chromium does not have its own dedicated website.
 Rather, the download files (alongside Ungoogled Chromium's source code) are hosted on a GitHub repository:

-The above link will take you to the repo's downloads page.
+The above link will take you to the repo's downloads page, where you can find prepackaged binaries ready for install.
 There is a warning you should heed.

 Per the warning, you should be aware that volunteers package the binaries for installation.